-Geoffrey Head is a member of our congregation who has served as both its chair and its treasurer.
+Geoffrey Head was a member of our congregation who served as both its chair and its treasurer.
 This text is reproduced from his publication.

 Cross Street Chapel, originally the “Dissenters’ Meeting House”, is the Mother Church of Non-Conformity in Manchester.
 If we exclude George Fox’s Quaker Meeting House at Swarthmore (1688), the original Chapel erected in 1694 on this site was probably the very first building erected for Non-Conformist worship in Lancashire.

 For its origins we must look to the religious ferment during the period of the Commonwealth and the latter half of the 17th century.
 The founder of the congregation was Rev. Henry Newcome, Rector of Gawsworth under the Commonwealth, who became Preacher at the Collegiate Church (now the Cathedral) in 1657.
 He had been ordained as a Presbyterian and, like other Ministers of that ilk, he was generally favourable to the Restoration of Charles II, relying on the King’s expressions of tolerance.
 Hopes were not realised and the Act of Uniformity (1662) required all clergymen to give their “unfeigned assent and consent” to the Book of Common Prayer, the Thirty-nine Articles and to all other rites and ceremonies.
 On Black Bartholomew’s Day, 24 August 1662, two thousand clergy, including one hundred in Lancashire, were ejected from their livings.
 Amongst their number was Henry Newcome, as he found himself unable to deny the validity of his Presbyterian ordination.
 Restrictive legislation was enhanced.
 In 1665 an Act prohibited ministers from living within five miles from any place where they had preached.